 Efforts are under way to develop drugs based on resveratrol that can be used to increase the potency of chemotherapy.
 In the mean time, we urge those undergoing breast cancer treatment to obtain resveratrol by consuming foods rather than taking it in supplement form.

-Latest research shows how resveratrol enhances the cytotoxicity of Adriamycin
+Latest research shows how resveratrol potentiates Adriamycin

 The study referenced at the beginning of this news story was designed to find proteins in hormone receptor positive MCF-7 breast cancer cells that are affected by resveratrol in a way that suggests enhanced chemopreventive or treatment effects.
 The authors observed significant changes in the expression of a total of 16 proteins in resveratrol-treated MCF-7 cells, including heat shock protein 27 (HSP27).